omegatee/RT-890-APRS-GPS-Feat/README.md

 Do it as you can

 ## Command Shell
-At boot, the device works as usual, letting CHIRP to operate correctly.
+At boot, the device works as usual.
 But after receiving two semicolons, enters the SCPI-like shell mode.
 In this mode, CHIRP will fail.
 Type EXIT to return to normal operation.
 While in Shell mode, device operates normally.

 Implemented commands:
 - *IDN?
 Returns Manufacturer, Model, Serial Number and FW Version.
 - *RST          Reboots the device
 - RADIO:FREQ?
-Returns A Frequency, B Frequency
+Returns current RX Frequency, TX Frequency
 - RADIO:TX 1    Puts the device on TX (just a millisecond... by now)
 - RADIO:TX 0    Puts the device on RX
 - GPS:TIME?
 Returns GPS Time